luispedro/pythonvision_org/tutorial.rst

    pylab.imshow(pymorph.overlay(dna, rmax))
    pylab.show()

-The ``pymorph.overlay()`` returns a colour image with the grey level component being given by its first argument while overlay its second argument.
+The ``pymorph.overlay()`` returns a colour image with the grey level component being given by its first argument while overlaying its second argument as a red channel.
 The result doesn't look so good:

 .. image:: static/images/dnaf-rmax-overlay.jpeg
-   :width: 25%
+   :width: 33%
    :align: center

 If we look at the filtered image, we can see the multiple maxima:

 .. image:: static/images/dnaf-8.jpeg
-   :width: 25%
+   :width: 33%
    :align: center

 After a little fiddling around, we decide to try the same idea with a bigger sigma value: